"Amazing For The Money" -By James Bui

 As you guys already know, I typically review a lot of homebrews or small-batch brewers here on this blog — this is done for two reasons.
 They are who I’d like to showcase/feature on this blog.
 And those are the brands you guys (as my readers) are less likely to know about already.
 I don’t and won’t review super common items such as Murray’s Superior because I’d REALLY encourage you guys to go out and try it out for yourself.

-For this review, I made an exception to my trend due to your guys’ recommendations and my own curiosity in Black & White.
+For this review, I made an exception to my trend due to your guys’ recommendations and my own curiosity in Black and White.
 It’s a classic that recently celebrated their 90th anniversary in 2012 — in conclusion, I needed to try it.
 So, with the help of Pomade.com, I was able to bring you this review.

 Right off the bat, I noticed that this was a pretty effing big jar.
 At 200 mL, this pomade jar weighs in at effing 6.75 oz. which tops any other regular size jar I’ve seen.
 Plus, it’s a pretty damn nice jar.
 I like the way it looks — nice and clean design.
 I admire the twist top because I just have a personal preference for twist-top caps.